 The best Fairplex campus event photographer adheres to the values of the nonprofit L.A.
 County Fair Association.

 It’s the site of the Chinese Lantern Festival, half marathons, Jurassic Quest, RV Shows, the Los Angeles Boat Show, the Great Train Show – and a host of new events – every year.
-The aim of Fairplex executives is to be the center of community and the creator of memories through agriculture, education, commerce, arts and entertainment.
+The aim of Fairplex executives is to be the center of the community and the creator of memories through agriculture, education, commerce, arts, and entertainment.

 Because the Fairplex is committed to “doing good” in the community, benefiting the public and putting guests first, those who partner with the organization expect to interface with upstanding professionals, including a Fairplex campus event photographer or any other outside vendor.

 The 501(c)(3) is also committed to sustainability, maintaining a solid financial outlook and environmentally-friendly practices on its grounds.
 The event venue’s charter details a primary objective to advance and promote:

 • Operation of fairs and expositions for the exhibition of livestock, poultry, household, fine arts, education and more

 • Land development and improvements benefiting the L.A.
 County Fair